 Thank you: Senior Action Network 2012, 2013, 2014, 2015

-The Senior Action Network donated $1,500.00 to help people in need.
+The Senior Action Network donated $1,500.00 to the Medical Equipment Bank to help people in need.

 Thank You: Altrusa 2014

 Altrusa Club of Olympia adopted the Medical Equipment Bank and donates financial help, gift cards, tools, and shelving.
 Mike Kelly, MEB Coord says: